National Tribal Water Council

 Background

 The Tribal PFAS Working Group (TPWG) formed in April 2020 to help address and reduce PFAS in Indian Country.
-The working group is comprised of members of the National Tribal Water Council, Tribal Science Council, National Tribal Toxics Council, Tribal Waste
+The working group is comprised of members of the National Tribal Water Council, Tribal Science Council, National Tribal Toxics Council, Tribal Waste and

-and Response Steering Committee, and Tribal Pesticide Program Council.
+Response Steering Committee, and Tribal Pesticide Program Council.

 The working group holds monthly meetings to discuss various activities that would help achieve its objectives and priorities, and at the same time learning and understanding the implications of PFAS in tribal communities.
-The TPWG developed an informational

-2023 Working Group Priorities
+2024 Working Group Priorities

 Continue to identify tribes and coordinate with tribes that are currently impacted by PFAS.